brandonjanssen/Brandon-Janssen/README.md

 # Brandon Janssen
-**`Jack of all Trades (Linux Enthusiast/OS Design/Creator)`**
+**`Jack of all Trades (Linux Enthusiast)`**

-I'm Brandon from the United States and currently reside in Philippines, and I do a multitude of different things.
+I currently reside in Philippines, and i'm a Jack of all Trades.
 I enjoy building and customizing Linux desktop.
-Crypto and Web3 have become a passion in the last couple of years.
+Crypto, Web3 and coding  have become a passion in the last couple of years.

 <p align="left">
   <!--    <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">